beuysscout/InsightTool_v2/README.md

 Insight & Analysis Tool

-A experiment tool to help design and product researcher conduct insight synthesis.
+A experimental tool to help design and product researchers conduct insight synthesis.